Turn on Microsoft Threat Protection

 Turn off Microsoft Threat Protection

 To stop using Microsoft Threat Protection, go to Settings > Microsoft Threat Protection > Opt-in / Opt-out in the Microsoft 365 security center.
-Unselect Turn on Microsoft Threat Protection and save the changes.
+Unselect Turn on Microsoft Threat Protection and apply the changes.

 Corresponding features will be removed from the Microsoft 365 security center.